 Cork Flooring Reviews

 A wide selection of cork flooring options can be found at Home Depot.
-The Heritage Mill brand carried here received the highest consumer reviews.
+The Heritage Mill & Millstead Cork brands carried here have received relatively high praise from consumer reviews.

 Cork flooring planks at Home Depot range from five-inch widths up to over 10 inches wide.
 And the color and style options are designed to look like wood floors or stone tiles.